|

 strong when given to a boy, whereas the same name is written with

-is a standard written language in itself, and with the phonetic spelling of
+However, Pinyin is a standard written language in itself, and spelled in

 The following table contains an (incomplete) list of gender-neutral and